lucasoldaini/TerrierServer/README.md

 ### `_search` – POST

-Used to perform a search.
+Use to perform a search.
 Parameters:

 ```json
 {